-Nominations should be electronically submitted to Mike Yao (U of Illinois at Urbana-Champaign), Chair of the ICA CAT Awards Committee, at firstname.lastname@example.org no later than 12:00 am GMT on 1 March 2016, with "Williams Prize Nomination" in the subject line.
+For full consideration of the 2018-2019 award period, nominations should be submitted to Homero Gil de Zúñiga (University of Vienna), Chair of the ICA CAT Awards Committee, email@example.com no later than 12:00 am GMT on March 1, 2019.

-A 1-2 page discussion of the nominee's major contributions to the study of communication and technology, and suitability for recognition as a recipient of the Prize; and
+• A one (1) page discussion of the nominee's major contributions to the study of communication and technology, and suitability for recognition as a recipient of the Prize; and

 C. Edwin Baker Award for the Advancement of Scholarship on Media, Markets and Democracy